-Does the weather report sometimes have you worried that you’ll develop a pounding migraine?
-Whether it’s an approaching thunderstorm or a bright sunny day — both can wreak havoc on your head.
+Does the weather report often have you worried you’ll see a migraine in your forecast?
+Whether it’s an approaching thunderstorm or even a bright sunny day — either one can leave you with a pounding headache.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 People often tend to lump headaches and migraines into the same bucket, says headache specialist Jennifer Kriegler, MD.
 “Many think migraines are just really bad headaches, which is not altogether true,” she says.
 “Headaches and migraines can have different causes.”

 Headaches of any level of pain can be symptoms of a migraine attack, but a migraine is actually a neurological disease or brain imbalance that causes a lot of other symptoms in addition to headaches.